Nuclear dimension of simple C*-algebras: From -stability to finite nuclear dimension

 Note that we establish CPoU in Theorem \ref{thm:mainCPoU} without assuming $A$ to be unital.
 In the main results of our paper, unitality enters through Theorem \ref{PropG}, as the methods from \cite{BBSTWW} are only available in the presence of a unit.
 However, in \cite{CE} the first two authors develop the necessary machinery to extend Theorem \ref{PropG}, and hence the main results of this paper to the non-unital setting.
 It should be noted that their result, although more general, requires Theorem \ref{thm:mainCPoU} and the CPoU technology introduced in this paper.

-The partitions of unity of Theorem \ref{thm:mainCPoU} will also be applicable in other situations, some of which will be discussed in \cite{CETWW} (for example the equivalence of strict comparison and $\mathcal Z$-stability under the assumption of uniform property $\Gamma$).
+The partitions of unity of Theorem \ref{thm:mainCPoU} are also applicable in other situations, some of which are discussed in \cite{CETWW} (for example the equivalence of strict comparison and $\mathcal Z$-stability under the assumption of uniform property $\Gamma$).
 Further, complemented partitions of unity will play a crucial role in the abstract approach to classification of $\mathrm{C^*}$-algebras being developed in \cite{CGSTW}.